Illumina/Polaris/release-notes/v1.5/README.md

 - False positive calls
 - Variants with inaccurate breakpoints.
-    - In the next release, breakpoint refinement will be introduced and we believe the refinement will greatly increase the validation rate of such variants
+    - In the next release, breakpoint refinement will be introduced, which we believe will greatly increase the validation rate of these variants
 - Variants that are difficult to be genotyped with our current methods, including:
     - STRs
     - Complex SVs